-There are many benefits of wind energy, just some of which are financial savings, increased job opportunities, and a way to help revive depressed rural areas.
+There are many benefits of wind energy, including reduced ongoing emissions, financial savings, jobs, and the opportunities to revive depressed rural areas.

 One of the major concerns with regards to wind turbines and wind farms is its impact on the inhabitants, both human and animal, that live in close proximity to wind farms.